Self-hypnosis could help you to overcome difficult issues and situations in areas of your daily life.

 Research has shown that those who regularly use self-hypnosis techniques before eating felt fuller than those who hadn’t.

-Using hypnosis and hypnotherapy for your health and fitness is about making definable aims that are achievable and maintainable.
+Hypnosis and hypnotherapy for health and fitness are about making clear aims that are achievable and sustainable.